gitJanaeW/employee-db/README.md

 ## Installation/Tests

 To install, clone the file.
-Make sure npm is installed and initialized.
+Make sure you have Node.js, MySQL, console.table and Inquirer version 8.2.4 downloaded to proceed.
 To test, write "node .\server.js" install into the command line.

 ## Contributing